How to strengthen your communication in a hybrid work environment

 1. Be transparent

-After the past couple of years, we’ve gotten used to the quick pivot to new ways of working.
-But you may not have had the time until now to really talk about what hybrid work could or should be in your organization.
+We’ve all gotten used to quickly pivoting to new ways of working.
+But have you taken the time to really talk about what hybrid work could or should be in your organization?
 It helps to have a frank conversation with team members where you clearly define what your hybrid work environment looks like.

 For example, will there be core days when everyone’s expected to be in the office?
 What’s your work from anywhere policy?
 How will you run effective hybrid meetings?
 Discussing questions like these openly and honestly helps avoid faulty assumptions that will cause bad feelings to fester and grow.